neo-project/docs/tutorial/en-us/5-network/1-Introduction_to_the_NEO_network_protocol.md

 	userAgent := decodeVersion(read)
 ```

-On receiving the version from the NEO node, we additionally check the checksum to ensure that they match.
+On receiving the version from the Neo node, we additionally check the checksum to ensure that they match.
 The checksum is the first 4 bytes of the double SHA256 hash of the payload.

 ```
 	tmp := sha256.Sum256(read)